saltstack/salt-get-started/system/python.md

 # Python

 I know that we said earlier that you don't need to be able to write Python or other code to use Salt, which is true.
-However, it is useful in many circumstances to be able to *read* Python, or at least Python function documentation, which turns out is much easier that writing Python.
+However, it is useful in many circumstances to be able to *read* Python, or at least Python function documentation, which turns out is much easier than writing Python.

 This section explains the Python basics that help you better understand how Salt works.